Frequently dense harmonic functions and universal martingales on trees: Introduction.

-More precisely, these sets $R$ introduced in \cite{ANP} are those with enough bifurcations, in the sense that they are not contained in the union of a finite set and finitely many linear branches (that is, chains of contiguous vertices with only two neighbors).
-These sets $R$ are called \emph{ramified}, and it was proved in \cite{ANP} that the set $D(R)=D(R, T, P)$ of $P-$harmonic functions $f$ on $T$ such that $f(R)$ is dense in $\mathC$ is non-empty if and only if $R$ is ramified, and if $R$ is ramified then the following density properties hold: $D(R)$ is a dense $G_\delta$ subset of the space of $P-$harmonic functions $H_P(T)$, $D(R)\cup \{0\}$ contains a dense vector subspace of $H(T)$, and if $R$ ramifies frequently enough (namely, if $R$ is an infinite subset of $T$ such that every linear branch of $T$ contains at most $C$ elements of $R$ for some $C>0$ independent of the linear branch), then for any enumeration of $R$ the set $FD(R)$ is dense in $H(T)$ (otherwise, there always exists an enumeration of $R$ for which $FD(R)$ is empty).
+More precisely, the sets $R=\{r_1,r_2,\dots\}\subset T$ introduced in \cite{ANP}, called \emph{ramified}, are those with enough bifurcations, in the sense that they are not contained in the union of a finite set and finitely many \emph{linear branches} (that is, chains of contiguous vertices each of which has only two neighbors).
+It was proved in \cite{ANP} that the set $D(R)=D(R, T, P)$ of $P-$harmonic functions $f$ on $T$ (defined in Subsection \ref{SubS:harmonic}) with $f(R)$ dense in $\mathC$ is non-empty if and only if $R$ is ramified.
+A function $f\in D(R)$ is called \emph{$R$-frequently dense} for a given enumeration of $R$ if, for each non-empty open $V\subset\mathC$, the set of integers $B(f,V)=\{j\in\mathN\colon f(r_j)\in V\}$ has \emph{strictly positive lower density} in this enumeration; that is, $\liminf_{n\to +\infty} |\{j\in B(f,V) \colon j\leqslant n\}| /n>0$.
+It was also proved in \cite{ANP} that, if $R$ is ramified, the following density properties hold: $D(R)$ is a dense $G_\delta$ subset of the space of $P-$harmonic functions $H_P(T)$, $D(R)\cup \{0\}$ contains a dense vector subspace of $H_P(T)$, and if $R$ ramifies frequently enough (namely, if $R$ is an infinite subset of $T$ such that every linear branch of $T$ contains at most $C$ elements of $R$ for some $C>0$ independent of the linear branch), then for any enumeration of $R$ the set $FD(R)$ of its frequently dense harmonic functions is dense in $H_P(T)$ (otherwise, there always exists an enumeration of $R$ for which $FD(R)$ is empty).

 All this was proved in \cite{ANP} for all nearest neighbor transition operators such that every vertex has strictly positive transition probability to each neighbor.
-But if, in addition, the transition operator $P$ is \emph{transient}, that is if it generates a random walk going to the boundary at infinity $\Omega=\Omega(T)$ (that consists of all geodesic rays starting at any fixed reference vertex), then $P-$harmonic functions can be reconstructed from their boundary values: more precisely, they are obtained by finitely additive measures on $\Omega$, in the sense that they are Poisson integrals of finitely additive boundary measures, also called distributions.
+But if, in addition, the transition operator $P$ is \emph{transient}, that is if it generates a random walk going to the boundary at infinity $\Omega=\Omega(T)$ (that consists of all geodesic rays starting at any fixed reference vertex), then $P-$harmonic functions can be reconstructed from their boundary values; more precisely, they are obtained by finitely additive measures on $\Omega$, in the sense that they are Poisson integrals of finitely additive boundary measures, also called distributions.
 Conversely, every distribution on the boundary gives rise to a $P-$harmonic function via the Poisson integral.